RhetTbull/osxphotos/README.md

   --in-album                      Search for photos that are in one or more
                                   albums.
   --not-in-album                  Search for photos that are not in any albums.
+  --duplicate                     Search for photos with possible duplicates.
+                                  osxphotos will compare signatures of photos,
+                                  evaluating date created, size, height, width,
+                                  and edited status to find *possible*
+                                  duplicates.
+This does not compare images byte- for-byte nor compare hashes but should find photos imported multiple times or duplicated
+                                  within Photos.
   --min-size SIZE                 Search for photos with size >= SIZE bytes.
 The
                                   size evaluated is the photo's original size (when imported to Photos).
 Size may be